-The Complete Guide To The Ketogenic Diet For Beginners
+The Complete Guide To The Keto Diet

-Ketogenic diets are often labelled as extreme.
+The Keto Diet is often labelled as extreme.
 Nothing could be further from the truth.
 Your body prefers burning fat for energy and it is the preferred source in your brain and muscles, and it has some remarkably positive results for a wide variety of most common chronic illnesses today.

 Unfortunately, the general public have not been exposed to the truth about nutritional ketosis, and therefore don’t believe that it’s a healthy state to be in.